 If the number of vehicles in the sample is equal to or more than 500, then all vehicles shall be included in the sample.
 The data read shall be those of the SOCR and SOCE monitors (and other relevant data, such as those defined in Appendix 2 to Annex C1 of UNR Regulation No. 154).
 SOCR monitors of vehicles of category N and SOCR monitors of category M vehicles shall be collected only for monitoring purposes as long as Table 2 of Annex C1 of UNR Regulation No. 154 does not contain any MPR’s for SOCR.

-[4.1.2.
-The manufacturer shall provide to the responsible authorities a certificate of compliance which declares that the vehicle type complies with the requirements as stated in paragraph 1.3 of Annex C1 of UN Regulation No. 154.]
+4.1.2.
+The manufacturer shall provide to the responsible authorities a certificate of compliance which declares that the vehicle type complies with the requirements as stated in paragraph 1.3 of Annex C1 of UN Regulation No. 154.

 4.2.
 The responsible authority of a contracting party applying this regulation may decide to perform a Part B verification.
 In this case the manufacturer shall make available the yearly collected data to the authorities in a format agreed with the authorities.
 From that data, a statistically adequate sample of vehicles within the same battery durability family shall be selected randomly from a variety of climate conditions.
 The decision on the number of the vehicles in the sample may be taken by the responsible authority based on risk assessment methodology, but in principle should not be less than 500.